scslab/ga/README.md

 Optional dependencies:

 * xclip - to send login codes to the X clipboard instead of stdout
-* xorg-xwd, zbar - to parse QR codes from screen with -c option
+* zbar - to parse QR codes from screen with -c option
 * qrencode, imagemagick - to display QR codes with -v option

 ## Using